Russell A. Alger

 Russell Alexander Alger (/ˌældʒɚ/ AL-jər; February 27, 1836 – January 24, 1907) was an American politician and businessman.
 He served as the 20th governor of Michigan, U.S. Senator, and U.S. Secretary of War.
-Alger's life was a "rags-to-riches" success tale.
-He became an army officer, financier, lumber baron, railroad owner, and government official in several high offices.
-He was supposedly a distant relation of author Horatio Alger, who often wrote about such rags to riches tales.
+Impoverished as a child, Alger accumulated wealth throughout his life and died a respected businessman.
+He was at various points an army officer, a financier, lumber baron, and railroad owner.
+He was supposedly a distant relation of author Horatio Alger, who often wrote about such "rags to riches" tales.